-In my Gatehub review, I am first going to talk a little about the wallet’s background, and then about its features and how you can use them.
-I am also going to cover things like fees, customer support and coins it supports.
+In this GateHub review, I will take a look at the company's background, wallet's features and how to use it.
+I am also going to cover things like fees, customer support and supported coins.

-After that, I am going to find out how good its security is, which will allow you to find out the answer to ‘Is Gatehub safe?’!
-Finally, I am then going to give you a really simple step-by-step guide on how to set it up and how to use it!
+After that, I will take a look at GateHub's security features and answer the question "is GateHub safe?".
+Finally, I will provide you with a really simple step-by-step guide on how to set it up and how to use it!

-By the end of reading my Gatehub review from start to finish, you will have all the information you need to decide whether it’s the right wallet for you!
+After this GateHub review, you will have all the needed information to decide whether it’s the right wallet for you!

 Be warned that it can take a few days before your account is verified, so if you need to buy coins quickly you should consider depositing a cryptocurrency instead.
 If you are happy to do this, you can fund your account using a bank account, which can be through SEPA or SWIFT.

 At the time of writing, the payment gateway supports USD, EUR, CNY, and JPY.
-Overall, the availability of both cryptocurrencies and fiat money, as well as the platform being really simple to use, makes Gatehub a great choice for beginners.
+Overall, the availability of both cryptocurrencies and fiat money, as well as the platform being really simple to use, makes GateHub an excellent choice for beginners.

-Wallet providers do not normally have customer support, but because Gatehub also has an exchange, there are various ways in which you can contact them.
-The easiest way to do this is to send the team an email.
-However, according to online reviews, the support team is very slow to respond.
+The majority of wallet providers do not have customer support, however, since GateHub is also an exchange, there are multiple ways to contact them.
+The easiest way to contact customer support is by sending an email.
+However, according to online reviews, the support team is pretty slow to respond.

-The first thing to consider when using Gatehub is that if you are looking to store Ripple (XRP), you will need to hold a minimum of 20 XRP.
+The first thing to consider when using GateHub is that if you are looking to store Ripple (XRP), you will need to hold a minimum of 20 XRP.
 You will not be able to use these coins in any way, as it is simply to activate your wallet.
-For example, if you transfer 50 XRP to your Gatehub wallet, you will only be able to use 30 XRP.
-This is the same system for all Ripple wallets, so there is no way of avoiding this!
+For example, if you transfer 50 XRP to your GateHub wallet, you will only be able to use 30 XRP.
+This is the same system for all Ripple wallets, so there is no way you can avoid it!

-Other than this, there are no Gatehub fees for sending and receiving funds, other than the blockchain transaction fee.
-The platform makes their money from trading, deposit and withdrawal fees – which my Gatehub review has listed below.
+Other than this, there are no GateHub fees for sending and receiving funds, other than the blockchain transaction fee.
+The platform makes their money from trading, deposit and withdrawal fees.
+You can find all the information above.

 Furthermore, if you try to log in from a new IP address or device, you will be required to re-confirm your email address.
 The platform also encrypts all of its data, which further protects your personal information.

 This is very concerning, and it should be a reminder that no matter which cryptocurrency wallet you use, your funds are never 100% safe.
-So now that you know the answer to ‘Is Gatehub safe?’, the next part of my Gatehub review is going to look at how to get started!
+Although, Ledger and Trezor hardware wallets are known to be very reliable.
+So now that you know the answer to ‘Is GateHub safe?’, the next part of my GateHub review is going to look at how to get started!

-- The first thing you need to do is visit the official GitHub website, which you can do by clicking this link.
+1. The first thing you need to do is visit the official GateHub website.

-- You will then be shown your wallet recovery key.
+4. You will then be shown your wallet recovery key.
 This is important as you will need this if you ever forget your password.
-You can either write it down (recommended) or you can download it to your device as a text file.
+You can either write it down (recommended), or you can download it to your device as a text file.

-- Next, you need to enter a public username.
+10. Next, you need to enter a public username.
 This is very similar to a Twitter username, however, it is used to receive funds.
-This makes it easier to transfer coins within the Gatehub platform, as you don’t need to enter a long wallet address!
+This makes it easier to transfer coins within the GateHub platform, as you don’t need to enter a long wallet address!

 Your wallet is now set up!
 Well done!
 The next thing that you need to do is set up Two-Factor Authentication.
 This will add an extra layer of security to your account, as every time you log in, you will need to confirm a code that is sent to your phone!
 Although you are not forced to do this, I highly recommend it!

-- Now you need to link your Google Authenticator to your Gatehub account.
+3. Now you need to link your Google Authenticator to your GateHub account.
 You can do this by either entering the Authentication Key or by scanning the QR code.

-- You will now be shown your wallet balance, which by default is in Ripple (XRP).
+2. You will now be shown your wallet balance, which is in Ripple (XRP) by default.
 As you will see, your wallet is disabled until you deposit at least 20 XRP.
 This 20 XRP cannot be spent, transferred or withdrawn, which means that it is a free-to-use wallet.
 Unfortunately, this is the same for all Ripple (XRP) wallets.

-- To fund your account, scroll down and look for your wallet address.
-If you already hold XRP then this is the easiest way as you can simply transfer the coins straight into Gatehub.
-Simply paste the Gatehub wallet address into the recipient field of your current wallet, send the transaction, and the funds should arrive in your Gatehub account in less than a minute!
+3. To fund your account, scroll down and look for your wallet address.
+If you already hold XRP then this is the easiest way as you can simply transfer the coins straight into GateHub.
+Simply paste the GateHub wallet address into the recipient field of your current wallet, send the transaction, and the funds should arrive in your GateHub account in less than a minute!

-- If you currently have a European Bank account, click on EU BANK, followed by Connect a Gateway.
+5. If you currently have a European Bank account, click on EU BANK, followed by Connect a Gateway.
 Just remember, if you want to use real-world money, you will need to verify your identity first.
-Don’t worry, my Gatehub review will show you how to do that below!
+Don’t worry, my GateHub review will show you how to do that below!

-- Once you click on submit, the Gatehub team will review your documents and once they have, you will be able to deposit funds using your bank account!
+9. Once you click on submit, the GateHub team will review your documents and once they have, you will be able to deposit funds using your bank account!
 The time it takes the team to do this depends on how busy they are, so be prepared to wait a few days.